 (iii) is mistakenly locked in or locked out of the education and care service premises or any part of the premises.

+[Regulation 12 amended in Gazette 13 Dec 2013 p.
+6152-3.]

 13. Meaning of working directly with children

 For the purposes of these Regulations a person is working directly with children at a given time if at that time the person —